maelvls/users-grpc/README.md

 - Unit tests to make sure that the database logic works as expected.
 Tests are wrapped in transactions which are rolled back after the test.
 I use [gotests](https://github.com/cweill/gotests) for easing the TDD workflow.
-  Whenever I add a new function, I just have to run `gotests -all -w pkg/service/*`.
+  Whenever I add a new function, I just have to run `go run github.com/cweill/gotests/gotests -all -w pkg/service/*`.

   To run the unit tests:

   ```sh
   go test ./... -short